 7.3.4.1 Identify the managed entity and the technology specific protocol

-Where a managed entity is being addressed via a <mgmtObj> resource, the Hosting CSE shall identify the managed entity via the <node> resource that is the parent resource of the <mgmtObj> resource.
+Where a managed entity is being addressed via a <mgmtObj> or <flexContainer> resource, the Hosting CSE shall identify the managed entity via the <node> resource that is the parent resource of the <mgmtObj> or <flexContainer> resource.
 In case of a <mgmtCmd> resource the entity to be managed is indicated by its execTarget attribute.
 This addresses either a <node> resource or a group of resources of type <node>.
 Hence, in all cases the managed entity is ultimately identified through a <node> resource, from which the identifier of the device can be retrieved.

 TBC…